 - Post Production (removing environmental sounds from takes like airplanes or birds flying over the Star Wars set)

-Shown on the right is a vocal take imported into Melodyne.
+Shown on the left is a vocal take imported into Melodyne.
 The blobs are the various words in the singer's performance and where they are vertically is what note they correspond with.
 Notice the red blob right between two notes.
 This would be edited to land on the correct note, fixing an otherwise great performance.
 It is also becoming more popular to use as an effect.

 Since not many vocalists want their raw tracks out there (hence why they get them tuned), my lovely wife graciously volunteered to be my singer while I played guitar in this example.
 She is NOT a singer but this shows how any performance could be tuned with varied results.
 The more off pitch it is, the more you will hear the processing.

 In this unedited clip, you'll hear her comfortable range is an octave up from what the song calls for and she sings a lower track for the chorus but can not reach the lower notes.

 In the Tuned version, you can tell this is on the extreme side of tuning and you can hear the artifacts it creates when pulling the pitch to the intended notes.
 It's much more noticeable on the lower vocal in the chorus.